aristocrats/sikky/README.md

 > A very fast, and small sized TypeScript 2.0 boilerplate.

 This boilerplate uses `TypeScript 2.0 Pre` to compile down to `ES2015` by default.
 From there it's up to you if you want to use `Rollup` and `Bublé` to bundle down to a clean `ES2015` bundle.
 `Bublé` is used for compability with older browsers.
-Easy to get rid of or replaced with Babel.
+Easy to get rid of or replaced with `Babel`.

 Rollup keep track of the environment variabels, and output both a development and a production build.
 The production build get minified with `uglify`.

 A complete bundle time is assumed to be around 4 ms, and 6 ms for the unit tests.
 Depends on your computer and the size of your source files.

-The test stack is done with `Karma` + `Mocha` + `TypeScript`.
-Rollup + TS 2.0 are used to pre-compile the UT files before they are picked up by Karma.
+The test stack is done with `Karma` + `Mocha` + `TypeScript`. `Rollup + TS 2.0` are used to pre-compile the UT files before they are picked up by Karma.
 This can simply be replaced with a `Webpack` or a `Browserify` solution.

 ## Features